Gawdl3y/tyche-rs/README.md

 let cond: Condition = "<3".parse()?;
 ```

-Alternatively, you can directly use the parsers for each type via its associated `GenParser::parser()` implementation
+Alternatively, you can directly use the parsers for each type via its associated [`GenParser`] implementation
-or the functions in the `tyche::parse` module.
+or the functions in the [`tyche::parse`] module.

 ### Manually creating Dice

-Programmatically constructing `Dice` to roll is painless, even with lots of chained modifiers,
+Programmatically constructing [`Dice`] to roll is painless, even with lots of chained modifiers,
 thanks to its use of the builder pattern.

 ```rust